President Biden to visit India from Sept 7-10 to attend G-20 Summit | Politics

 - United States

-US President Joe Biden will travel to India from September 7 to 10 to attend the G-20 Leaders' Summit, the White House said on Tuesday.
+US President Joe Biden will travel to India from September 7 to 10 to attend the G-20 Leaders' Summit during which he will discuss with other leaders a range of global challenges, including the Ukraine conflict, the White House announced on Tuesday.

+President Biden will also commend Prime Minister Narendra Modi's leadership of the G20, the White House said in a statement.

+The G20 world leaders' summit is scheduled to be held in New Delhi on September 9 and 10.
+The summit is expected to be one of the largest gatherings of world leaders in India.
+India assumed the G20 Presidency on December 1, 2022, from Indonesia.

-President Biden and G20 partners will discuss a range of joint efforts to tackle global issues, including on the clean energy transition and combatting climate change, mitigating the economic and social impacts of the Ukraine conflict, White House Press Secretary Karine Jean-Pierre said.
+President Biden and G20 partners will discuss a range of joint efforts to tackle global issues, including the clean energy transition and combating climate change, mitigating the economic and social impacts of the Ukraine conflict, White House Press Secretary Karine Jean-Pierre said in a statement.

-Increasing the capacity of multilateral development banks, including the World Bank, to better fight poverty, including by addressing global challenges will also be discussed, the official added.
+Increasing the capacity of multilateral development banks, including the World Bank, to better fight poverty, including by addressing global challenges will also be discussed, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)